Ax3Effect/Snapstress/README.md

 # Snapstress

-A Cydia Substrate tweak for Snapster App that allows you to save photos from feed and profile pages.
+A Cydia Substrate tweak for Snapster by VK

+#### Features
+  - Save to Camera Roll
+  - Add photo to VK album
-• Compatible with Snapster v1.0
+  - Compatible with Snapster v1.0
-• Build with Theos
+  - Build with Theos